Heaps's law

-Verification of Heaps' law on War and Peace, as well as a randomly shuffled version of it.
-Both cases fit well to the Heaps' law with very similar exponents β, but different K.
+Verification of Heaps's law on War and Peace, as well as a randomly shuffled version of it.
+Both cases fit well to the Heaps's law with very similar exponents β, but different K.

 A schematic Heaps-law plot.
 The x-axis represents the text size, and the y-axis represents the number of distinct vocabulary elements present in the text.
 Compare the values of the two axes.